What to Do After a Car Accident

 Insurance adjusters often try to contact accident victims early, hoping to close out a case before the injured person even knows how much treatment they are going to need.
 They ask for recorded statements early, in part so they can lock you in to descriptions of injuries before you know what all your injuries are.
 Often soft tissue injuries only become apparent in the days after an accident.
 It is important to reach out for legal representation as soon as possible after being injured in a car crash.
 Let me help you by talking with the insurance companies for you.
 The sooner I can get to work for you the less likely the insurance company is to trick you.
 My clients get to focus on feeling better and getting the treatment they need while I take over dealing with insurance companies, police departments, and witnesses.

 These are just a few tips to address common issues that arise after car accidents.
 Every client’s needs, circumstances, and questions are different.
 If you have been injured in a car accident in or around Denver, it costs you nothing to reach out to me and talk about your case.
-Call (720) 201-3802 for your free consultation.
+Call (303) 339-8846 for your free consultation or schedule an in-person or virtual meeting directly by clicking here.